fdeblasio/pokeemerald-expansion/notes.md

     - Diversify Safari Zone water/fishing encounters
     - Clear up trainer spots by having just one set of gym leader rematches?
         - Now that gym/Wally rematches are more consistent, the only difference is the level and a couple moves, so not really a point to having as many rematches
-        - Late-game trainers like Nicolas or John and Jay too
         - Even just reducing to two or three rematches would save space
         - For each badge after 5, one less rematch (for example, any trainer fought past Winona would have one less rematch)
+            - Would John and Jay/Nicolas get no rematches in that case?
     - Add Abilities to single ability and TRAINER_MON_NONE to genderless to make more constistent
     - Add trailing commas wherever possible
     - Remove BP costs so that script_menu.h and field_specials.c can use item/move names directly?